Accelerating Vision Transformers with Adaptive Patch Sizes: Experiments

 \subsection{VQA and Dense Visual Tasks}

 Vision transformers are used for a wide range of tasks beyond image classification; we evaluate how APT affects downstream performance in vision-language understanding tasks as well as dense prediction.
-Building on our short fine-tuning experiment for image classification, we start with a fully fine-tuned model, freeze its parameters, and train only the newly added components for 5\% of the total iterations used in each model’s fine-tuning scheme.
+Building on our fine-tuning experiment for image classification, we start with a fully fine-tuned model, and fine-tune for 5\% of the total iterations used in each model’s fine-tuning scheme.
+For Visual QA, we fine-tune only the newly introduced ZeroConv and MLP modules, while for detection and segmentation, we fine-tune the entire model.

 \textbf{Visual QA.} We first apply APT to the vision backbone of LLaVA~\citep{liu2023llava, liu2024llava15}.
 LLaVA is a vision language model (VLM) that combines a vision transformer backbone with a language backbone via a projection layer.
 In the original paper \citep{liu2023llava}, the vision encoder was completely frozen, and only the projection layer was updated.
 APT matches the original model performance while reducing image tokens and increasing throughput by 23$\%$.
 Note that APT provides no speedup to the language component, but by reducing the number of visual tokens, it accelerates both the vision backbone and cross attention layers.
 We find that APT exceeds the original performance of the LLaVA model on a range of vision-language benchmarks~\citep{goyal2017vqav2, hudson2019gqa, lu2022scienceqa, singh2019textvqa, schwenk2022pope, fu2024mme, liu2024mmbench, yu2023mmvet}.